-Today’s conscientious coffee consumer should cultivate an awareness of both sustainable and Fair Trade brand certifications.
+Today’s conscientious coffee consumer should cultivate an awareness of both sustainable and Fair Trade coffee brand certifications.

 More than just a trendy word thrown around by businesses that want to make themselves look greener, “sustainable” will be a critical value for companies in the years ahead.
 It is especially important for industries like coffee, which have a significant environmental impact, to practice sustainability.

 Alongside sustainability, fair trade helps to ensure economic and social justice.
 Fairtrade regulations prohibit such practices as employing children and help keep wages fair.
 These regulations also address many of the environmental issues associated with coffee production.

 Third Wave Coffee and Sustainability

 As consumers’ view of coffee shifted to see it as an artisanal product amid the rise of third-wave specialty coffee shops, the focus on sustainability and fair trade grew as well.
 Dedicated coffee drinkers wanted to know more about where their coffee came from and who the growers were.
 While this introduces the opportunity for more sustainability, it presents challenges as well.

 One element of the third wave coffee movement is a demand for higher-quality coffee.
 Unfortunately, this tends to mean coffee grown at higher altitudes, and the land is scarcer in these areas.
 Climate change will continue to exacerbate these problems since cooler temperatures are needed for specialty coffee.

 Fortunately, sustainable and fair trade organizations worldwide are working with coffee producers to ensure that there are good conditions for workers and good environmental practices in place alongside profits.
 Diversifying what products are grown instead of using all the land for coffee is one approach that can help the environment and provide more financial stability since producers are less dependent on a single product.